 The Cost of Sizing a Ring Larger vs Smaller, What is Involved?

-I’m a Santa Barbara California jeweler, and people ask me all the time the cost of sizing a ring larger vs smaller.
+People ask me all the time about the cost of sizing a ring larger vs sizing it smaller.
 In fact, over the last thirty years, I may have been asked that question more than any other.

 Sizing Ring Costs and Dining Out Costs